-Foreign investors can conduct their activities in Russia (importing goods, rendering services, etc.) in different ways:
+Foreign investors can conduct their business activities in Russia (importing goods, rendering services, etc.) in different ways:

-Exporting goods to Russia or rendering services to Russian clients without the registration of a company seems to be quite a simple method to conduct business at first sight.
-However, in the process of rendering services, there can be such problems as obtaining necessary permits.
-Some tax questions also may need clarification (for example, the defining the exact place where services are rendered is important for VAT calculation).
-Often services are rendered by temporarily hired employees can eventually lead to the set-up of a permanent representative office.
+Exporting goods to Russia or rendering services to Russian clients without registering a company seems to be quite a simple method to conduct business at first sight.
+However, in the process of rendering services, there can be problems such as obtaining necessary permits.
+Some tax questions may also need clarification (for example, defining the exact place where services are rendered is important for VAT calculation).
+Often, services that are rendered by temporarily hired employees can eventually lead to the set-up of a permanent representative office.
 Also, when goods are delivered to Russia, it is essential to fulfill tedious requirements of the customs office.

-For quite a long time, representative offices and branches were the most popular forms of a foreign companies’ presence in the Russian market.
-Today they still play an important role in the sales of goods and also in the implementation of large construction and assembly projects.
-However, they are not suitable for importing goods and their subsequent sales to clients.
+For quite a long time, representative offices and branches were the most popular forms for foreign companies’ presence in the Russian market.
+Today, they still play an important role in the sales of goods and also in the implementation of large construction and assembly projects.
+However, they are not suitable for importing goods and subsequently selling them to clients.

-The necessity of setting up a Russian legal entity (a subsidiary) arises when you want to participate personally in such processes as importing and selling goods in Russia.
+The necessity of setting up a Russian legal entity (a subsidiary) arises when you want to participate personally in processes like importing and selling goods in Russia.
 While deciding the form of a legal entity, it is essential to define in advance the way your subsidiary will be financed.